ORNL/curifactory/sphinx/source/getting_started.rst

 runs, each cacher will save the returned object in the data cache path.
-The cached filename includes the name of the experiment (the string passed to ``ArtifactManager``, “notebook_example_1” in this case), the hash string of the arguments, the name of the stage doing the caching, and the name of the output itself.
+The cached filename includes the name of the experiment (the string passed to ``ArtifactManager``, “notebook_example_1” in this case), the hash string of the parameters (see the :ref:`Hashing` page for more information on how this gets calculated), the name of the stage doing the caching, and the name of the output itself.

 On any subsequent run of that stage, the cachers all check to see if